argoproj/argo-cd/docs/operator-manual/ingress.md

         - --insecure
 ```

-The obvious disadvantage to this approach is that this technique require two separate hostnames for
+The obvious disadvantage to this approach is that this technique requires two separate hostnames for
 the API server -- one for gRPC and the other for HTTP/HTTPS.
-However it allow TLS termination to
+However it allows TLS termination to
 happen at the ingress controller.

 ## AWS Application Load Balancers (ALBs) And Classic ELB (HTTP Mode)

-Neither ALBs and Classic ELB in HTTP mode, do not have full support for HTTP2/gRPC which is the
+ALBs and Classic ELBs don't fully support HTTP2/gRPC, which is used by the `argocd` CLI.
-protocol used by the `argocd` CLI.
 Thus, when using an AWS load balancer, either Classic ELB in
 passthrough mode is needed, or NLBs.

 ```shell